j-chao/devops_workshops/00_containers.md

 $ docker version
 ```

-You should see the following output
+You should output similar to the following:
 ```
 Client:
  Version:           18.09.6